nodemailer/wildduck/README.md

 Use [WildDuck MTA](https://github.com/nodemailer/wildduck-mta) (which under the hood is [ZoneMTA](https://github.com/zone-eu/zone-mta) with the
 [ZoneMTA-WildDuck](https://github.com/nodemailer/zonemta-wildduck) plugin).

-This gives you an outbound SMTP server that uses Wild Duck accounts for authentication.
+This gives you an outbound SMTP server that uses WildDuck accounts for authentication.
 The plugin authenticates user credentials and also rewrites headers if needed (if the header From: address does not match user address or aliases then it is rewritten).
 Additionally a copy of the sent message is uploaded to the
 Sent Mail folder.
-Local delivery is done directly to Wild Duck LMTP.
+Local delivery is done directly to WildDuck LMTP.

 ## Inbound SMTP

-Use [Haraka](http://haraka.github.io/) with [queue/lmtp](http://haraka.github.io/manual/plugins/queue/lmtp.html) plugin to deliver messages to Wild Duck and
+Use [Haraka](http://haraka.github.io/) with [queue/lmtp](http://haraka.github.io/manual/plugins/queue/lmtp.html) plugin to deliver messages to WildDuck and
-[haraka-plugins-wildduck](https://github.com/nodemailer/haraka-plugin-wildduck) to validate recipient addresses and quota usage against the Wild Duck users database.
+[haraka-plugins-wildduck](https://github.com/nodemailer/haraka-plugin-wildduck) to validate recipient addresses and quota usage against the WildDuck users database.

 ## Future considerations